 I was there, with my body covered in a sweet coconut lotion, my feet firmly ducked under the sand and my hair tangled with salt and sultry air, then all of a sudden I would feel the urge to cook a braised pork shoulder, or a family-size bowl of eggnog, and I would say to my half-asleep boyfriend laying in the sun next to me: I’m going to make this recipe for you, pork shoulder, doesn’t it sound delicious?
 Oh and fried rice.
 I want to cook more for you this winter, salads, desserts, pizzas…

 I would come out with a new recipe to try next winter at least twice a day, and he would just nod back in response.
 He might have thought that my secret aim was to make him fat to be roasted in a wood-fired oven but, oh, you know, winter is coming.

 A book you would recommend to your best friend, to your mum, and to your foodie friends?
 A book you would buy as a gift for the people you love the most?
 When it makes you crave a stove, a wood-fired oven, some friends to gather around a table, or some fun in the kitchen to feed your significant other.

 Delancey has this powerful force, it’s packed with recipes that demand to be enjoyed with the people you love.
-Molly shares the kind of food which makes you feel immediately welcomed and loved, a food which nurtures your stomach, makes your belly happy and your soul warmer: fried rice with pork and kale, sautéed dates with olive oil and sea salt, meatloaf.
+Molly shares the kind of food which makes you feel immediately welcomed and loved, food that nurtures your stomach, makes your belly happy and your soul warmer: fried rice with pork and kale, sautéed dates with olive oil and sea salt, meatloaf.
 She gives you a method, ideas on how to serve the dish, and occasions.
 You feel like she is holding your hand in the kitchen, like she’s there to laugh with you, too, and help you create a memorable dish.
 She sincerely cares for you.